CyVerse-learning-materials/discovery_environment_guide/step2.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Viewing and managing data
+Viewing and Managing Data
 -------------------------

 **Description:**

 The Discovery Environment allows you to access, view, and manage your files in the CyVerse Data Store.
-You can upload smaller files, but for large files or large number of files, we recommend faster secure methods such as Cyberduck.
+You can upload smaller files, but for large files or large number of files, we recommend faster methods such as Cyberduck.

 ----